JudeQuintana/terraform-main/super_router_demo/Readme.md

 This is a follow up to the [generating routes post](https://jq1.io/posts/generating_routes/)

 Demo:
+- Pre-requisite: AWS account, may need to increase your VPC quota for each us-east-1 and us-west-2 depending on how many you currently have.
+This demo will be creating 4 more VPCs in each region and 3 TGWs (2 in us-west-2, 1 in us-east-1)
 - [Super Router](https://github.com/JudeQuintana/terraform-modules/tree/master/networking/tgw_super_router_for_tgw_centralized_router) module provides both intra-region and cross-region peering and routing for Centralized Routers (same AWS account only, no cross account).

 - The caveat is the peer TGWs will have to go through the super-router local provider region to get to other peer TGWs.
 Architecture diagrams, lol: